microsoft/TypeScript-wiki/FAQ.md

 # Why can't I use `x` in `function f({ x: number }) { /* ... */ }`?

 # Why don't I get type checking for `(number) => string`?

+# How do I check at runtime if an object implements some interface?

+# Why doesn't this incorrect cast throw a runtime error?